miko-798/Exercises-MMTF-pyspark/README.md

 # Tutorials for MMTF conference - PySpark

-*This repo contains introductory tutorials and exercises made by Miko Liu to use PySpark for MMTF conference.*
+*This repo contains introductory tutorials and exercises, made by Miko Liu, to use PySpark for MMTF conference.*

+Author: Mengyi Liu (Miko)